Thorlabs Inc.

 Resonant EO Modulators

-Resonant modulators are offered in both Phase- and Amplitude-modulating versions, operating at 20 MHz with a 1 MHz bandwidth.
-They feature a C1 coating for use from 600 to 900 nm.
-Custom versions are also available, with user-specified resonant frequencies from 0.1 to 100 MHz and a variety of AR coatings.
+We offer standard resonant modulators in both phase- and amplitude-modulating versions, operating at 20 MHz with a 1 MHz bandwidth.
+They feature a -C1 coating for use from 600 to 900 nm.
+Custom versions are also available, with user-specified resonant frequencies from 0.1 to 100 MHz and with any of the standard C1 - C4 AR coatings.
+Note that the Q value is a function of the resonant frequency and may differ considerably compared to the 20 MHz models.
+Please contact Tech Support to discuss your application needs.

 Part Number